| They've

 the opening moments of the suave Whoever's Been Using This Bed, it's evident The

 Earthmen have created a masterpiece of enduring pop perfection.
+Not perturbed by the personal pressures of

 recording, The Earthmen opted to recruit producer Daniel Denholm, known for his work with